Lee Kuan Yew: Childhood and early education

-Lee was born at home on 16 September 1923, the first child to Lee Chin Koon, a Semarang born Singaporean, and Chua Jim Neo, at 92 Kampong Java Road in Singapore, then part of the British Empire.
-Both of Lee's parents were English-educated third-generation Straits Chinese, with his paternal side being of Hakka descent from Dabu County.
+Harry Lee Kuan Yew was born on 16 September 1923, the first child of Lee Chin Koon, a Semarang-born Singaporean, and Chua Jim Neo, at 92 Kampong Java Road in Singapore, then part of the British Empire.
+Both of Lee's parents were English-educated third-generation Peranakan Chinese, with his paternal side being of Hakka descent from Dabu County.
 He was named 'Kuan Yew', meaning 'light and brightness', alternately meaning 'bringing great glory to one's ancestors'.

 Lee's paternal grandfather Lee Hoon Leong, who was described as "especially westernised", had worked on British ships as a purser, and hence gave Lee the Western name 'Harry'.
 While the family spoke English as its first language, Lee also learned Malay.
-Lee would have three brothers and one sister, all of whom lived till old age.
+Lee had three brothers and one sister, all of whom lived to old age.

 Lee was not close to his father, who worked as a storekeeper within the Shell Oil Company and had a gambling addiction.
-His mother Chua would often stand up against her husband for his poor fiscal management and parenting skills.
-The family was considered prosperous with a high social standing compared to recent immigrants and had the expenses to hire servants.
+His mother Chua often stood up against her husband for his poor financial management and parenting skills.
+The family was considered prosperous with a high social standing compared to recent immigrants, and had the means to hire servants.
 During the Great Depression the family fortunes declined considerably, though Lee's father retained his job at Shell.
-Later in life, Lee described his father as a man with a nasty temper and credited his mother with holding the family together amidst her husband's gambling addiction.
+Later in life, Lee described his father as a man with a nasty temper, and he credited his mother with holding the family together amidst her husband's gambling addiction.

 In 1930, Lee enrolled at Telok Kurau English School where he spent six years of his primary education.
 Attending Raffles Institution in 1935, Lee did poorly in his first two years but later topped the Junior Cambridge examinations.
-He also joined the Scouts and partook in several physical activities and debates.
-Lee was the top scorer in the Senior Cambridge examinations in 1940 across the Straits Settlements and Malaya, gaining the John Anderson scholarship to attend Raffles College.
+He also joined the Scouts and partook in several physical activities such as cricket, tennis, swimming as well as debates.
+Lee was the top scorer in the Senior Cambridge examinations in 1940 across the Straits Settlements and Malaya, earning the John Anderson scholarship to attend Raffles College, as well as the Tan Jiak Kim scholarship.
 During the prize-awarding ceremony, Lee met his future wife Kwa Geok Choo; she was the only girl at the school.

-His subsequent university studies at Raffles College were disrupted by the onset of World War II in Asia, with the school being converted into a medical facility in 1941.
+Lee's subsequent university studies at Raffles College were disrupted by the onset of World War II in Asia, with the school being converted into a medical facility in 1941.
 The war arrived in December of that year and following the British surrender in February 1942, the Japanese occupation of Singapore began.